 Roy Wilson Suspension Bridge

 The Roy Wilson Suspension Bridge is located behind the Chalet Inn on the City’s Trail Network.
-The bridge is 34 meter (111.5'), and spans the Wabigoon River just below the rapids.
+The bridge is 34 meters (111.5') and spans the Wabigoon River just below the rapids.
 The suspension bridge is free to use and parking is available at Johnston Park on Highway 17.

 Hiking Trails in Dryden

 Laura Howe Marsh: walking trails down by the lake and marsh areas - Van Horne Avenue at Ingall Drive.
 There are also many other hiking trails in Dryden as well as some at Blue Lake Park and Aaron Park.

 Ghost Lake, Johnson's Beach, Aaron Park, Sandy Beach

 Government Dock, Van Horne Ave.

 - Dryden Athletic Recreation Complex (Pool with waterslide, weight room, cardio fitness room, squash and racquetball courts.)